LEED is a globally recognized green building rating system

 Continuing Education Requirements:

 All LEED professionals are required to maintain their credential through ongoing continuing education.
-Each credential renews on a two-year cycle, with the start date the same as the date of the successful exam.
+Each credential renews on a two-year cycle, with the start date the same as the date you pass your exam.
 The expiration date of your credential is two years minus one day from the start date.

 The Importance of LEED Green Associates

 Adding a LEED credential to your name is a feather in your cap.
-It opens doors to your greener future in LEED Certification.
+It advances your career and opens doors to a greener future.
 The world needs more LEED Green Associates and LEED APs to help certify ALL buildings around the globe.
 I hope you will join us for this important mission.